-Here in RHS pane, double click Don’t run specified Windows applications and in the new window which opens select Enabled.
-Now Under Options click Show.
-In the new windows which opens enter the path of the application you wish to disallow; in this case : msiexec.exe.
+Here in the right pane, double click Don’t run specified Windows applications and in the new window that opens, select Enabled.
+Now, under Options, click Show.
+In the new windows which open enter the path of the application you wish to disallow; in this case, msiexec.exe.

 This setting only prevents users from running programs that are started by the Windows Explorer process.
 It does not prevent users from running programs, such as Task Manager, that are started by the system process or by other processes.
 Also, if you permit users to gain access to the command prompt, cmd.exe, this setting does not prevent them from starting programs in the command window that they are not permitted to start by using Windows Explorer.
 Note: To create a list of disallowed applications, click Show.
 In the Show Contents dialog box, in the Value column, type the application executable name (e.g., msiexec.exe).

-4) Restrict Programs from being installed via Registry Editor.
+Restrict Programs from being installed via Registry Editor

 Open Registry Editor and navigate to the following key:

-Create String value with any name, like 1 and set its value to the program’s EXE file.
+Create a String value with any name, like 1, and set its value to the program’s EXE file.

-e.g., If you want to restrict msiexec, then create a String value 1 and set its value to msiexec.exe.
-If you want to restrict more programs, then simply create more String values with names 2, 3 and so on and set their values to the program’s exe.
+For example, If you want to restrict msiexec, then create a String value 1 and set its value to msiexec.exe.
+If you want to restrict more programs, then simply create more String values with names 2, 3, and so on and set their values to the program’s exe.